Hari-Nagarajan/fairgame/README.md

 [rename](https://www.google.com/search?q=how+to+change+file+extensions+on+windows+10) to `amazon_config.json`.
 Edit it
 according to the
 [ASINs](https://www.datafeedwatch.com/blog/amazon-asin-number-what-is-it-and-how-do-you-get-it#how-to-find-asin) you are
 interested in purchasing.
-You can find a list of ASINs for some common products people are looking for in the [cheat sheet](https://docs.google.com/document/d/14kZ0SNC97DFVRStnrdsJ8xbQO1m42v7svy93kUdtX48).
-If it's not in the cheat sheet, you have to look it up yourself.
+You can find a list of ASINs for some common products people are looking for on our Discord [#asins](https://discord.gg/DuVXAN5FnN).
+If it's not in there, you have to look it up yourself.

 * `asin_groups` indicates the number of ASIN groups (or lists) you want to use.
 * `asin_list_x` list of ASINs for products you want to purchase.
 You must locate these for the products you want, use